Leave and pay when someone dies

 - when leave for bereavement could apply

-- how much leave your workplace provides
+- how much leave your organisation provides

 - if leave is paid, and the amount of pay